Anwar3006/microservices_with_springboot/README.md

 - **Service Registry**: Responsible for registering Services and keep track of them using thier alias.
 - **Register Agent**: Is used by the services to define it's configurations so they can be found.
-- **Service Discovery Client**: Contacts the registry for registered services using their alias.
+- **Register Client**: Contacts the registry for registered services using their alias.
 ![Architecture with Service Discovery](IMG_0203.jpg)

 - We will deploy this `Service Registry` as a separate mircoservice.
 The Multiplication and Gamification services will contact this Service Registry as soon as they start to register themselves using their `Register Agent`.
-- After that they receive a alias(which is usually the microservice's name, eg: <http://multiplication/>, <http://gamification/>) that can be used to identify them within the registry.
-The services have a `Service Client/Registry Client` which will take the alias and use it to ask for the url of the registered service inside the `Service Registry`.
-Basically, the `Service Registry` is like a DNS that keeps registered services and their urls so that when `Registry Client`s come with an alias, they can be givne the appropriate url for them to use to connect to destination.
+- After that they receive an alias(which is usually the microservice's name, eg: <http://multiplication/>, <http://gamification/>) that can be used to identify them within the registry.
+The services have a `Register Client` which will take the alias and use it to ask for the url of the registered service inside the `Service Registry`.
+Basically, the `Service Registry` is like a DNS that keeps registered services and their urls so that when `Registry Client`s come with an alias, they can be given the appropriate url for them to use to connect to their destination service.
 - So Gamification's Registry client will contact the Service Registry with the alias of the Multiplication Service and then get *http:localhost:8080* which will be used by Gamification to contact Multiplication.

 #### Client-Side Load Balancing